 The northern 0.5 km and southern 1.5 km at Hat Head are closed to all vehicles, except at the boat ramp.
 The central 14.5 km of beach is open.
 A beach driving permit is required from Kempsey Shire Council, and is also available from Hat Head and South West Rocks caravan parks.Read less

-Wind: Southwesterly 15 to 20 knots turning southeasterly 10 to 15 knots in the afternoon.
+Wind: West to northwesterly 15 to 25 knots turning southwesterly 20 to 30 knots early in the morning.

-Weather: Mostly sunny.
-30% chance of a shower or thunderstorm offshore in the early morning.
+Weather: The chance of a thunderstorm offshore in the early morning.
+Sunny day.

 Weather: Mostly sunny.